1st Armoured Division (United Kingdom): Background and formation

 There was a dispute over command following the creation of the division.
 General Cyril Deverell, now CIGS, favoured Major-General John Blakiston-Huston, who was a cavalry officer.
 Deverell believed Blakiston-Houston an appropriate choice, considering most of the forces assigned to the division came from cavalry regiments.
 Hore-Belisha and senior army officers opposed this; Liddell Hart argued for an officer from the Royal Tank Corps such as Hobart, Frederick Alfred Pile, or Charles Broad, on the basis experience with tanks and armoured warfare was needed.
 In a compromise, Major-General Alan Brooke, who had served in the artillery but had no prior experience in mobile forces or their training, was appointed to command on 24 November 1937.

 Thereafter, the army established three types of divisions and solidified the role of the mobile division.
 Infantry divisions would penetrate the enemy's defensive line with the support of infantry tanks.
 Mobile divisions would then exploit any gaps created and the territory captured would be secured by fast-moving motor divisions (motorised infantry).
 It was envisioned this would transform the attack into a breakthrough and maintain mobility.
 Burnett-Stuart, who had been responsible for the training of the Mobile Division, influenced its doctrine.
-He argued the assigned infantry was not "to be put on to a position by tanks and told to hold it, and they are not meant to fight side by side with your tanks in the forefront"; the infantry's role was simply to protect the tanks when they were stationary.
+He argued the assigned infantry were not "to be put on to a position by tanks and told to hold it, and they are not meant to fight side by side with your tanks in the forefront"; the infantry's role was simply to protect the tanks when they were stationary.
 Burnett-Stuart's tactics did not conform with British doctrine, which promoted combined-arms co-operation to win battles, as did German armoured warfare doctrine that believed tanks alone would not be a decisive weapon.
 Burnett-Stuart's thinking, however, predominated within the British armoured forces until a doctrine reformation occurred in 1942.